Your testimony is still being written!

 I love hearing people share the story of how they became a Christian.

-I love hearing about how God has worked in people's lives.
-Whether it's someone giving a testimony in church, an article someone's written on Fervr, or just an informal conversation, it's always encouraging to hear personal stories of people coming to faith.
+Whether it's someone giving a testimony in church, an article someone's written on Fervr, or just an informal conversation, it's always encouraging to hear personal stories of people putting their faith in Jesus.

 - I was lost in sin

 - I became a Christian and have been saved by Christ

 - I will go to heaven to be with him